Fire Departments

 Emergency Contact: Dial 911

 According to State Law, a volunteer fireman must receive 170 hours of training over the course of his/her initial two years of service.
-This training consists of both practical as well as classroom training over the two years and it results in Fire Fighter 1 certification.
+This training consists of both practical as well as classroom training over the two years and results in Fire Fighter 1 certification.

 CONTACT INFORMATION